Updated November, 2021

 If the motor vehicle is used for business purposes, you may also want to include the cost of operator labor.
 If the operator is paid by the hour or by the mile driven, the cost is an operating or variable cost and can be included here.
 However, if the operator is hired by the month or year, you should include labor as a fixed cost.

 The actual number of hours an operator works is often more than the actual driving time.
 The operator may be involved in loading and unloading the truck, waiting in line, maintaining the vehicle or performing other duties.
 To take this into account, the number of hours can be expanded beyond the actual driving time.
-For example, if the operator spends a third of his/her time loading and unloading and only two-thirds of the time driving, the driving time needs to be expanded by a factor of 1.5 to account for the loading and unloading time.
+For example, if the operator spends a third of their time loading and unloading and only two-thirds of the time driving, the driving time needs to be expanded by a factor of 1.5 to account for the loading and unloading time.

 Total operating cost